 AI strategy sprint

-Optillium facilitates strategy sprints that align executives, prioritise value, and design governance so the first automation or copilot initiative can move into execution quickly and cleanly.
+Optillium facilitates strategy sprints that align executives, prioritise value, and define the first automation or copilot initiative in enough detail for a delivery team to start.

 Ideal use case